vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/platform-security-workload-identity.md

 You also need a way to easily rotate secret credentials in the case of a compromise.
 Again you need to ensure that secrets are distributed to all calling applications and kept in sync.
-There are many secret stores ([Hashicorp Vault](https://www.hashicorp.com/products/vault/) is a prominent and mature example) that offer integrations that get close to this goal however these still suffer from the initial _secure introduction problem_.
+There are many secret stores ([HashiCorp Vault](https://www.hashicorp.com/products/vault/) is a prominent and mature example) that offer integrations that get close to this goal however these still suffer from the initial _secure introduction problem_.